A guide for the history, meaning, metaphysical uses, purposes, crystal healing, and properties of the legendary Amethyst stone.

 Amethyst is a purple stone that can be from a lavender to deep purple in color.
 Amethyst can be banded, translucent or clouded.
 Some pieces of amethyst are purple in color and have fractures or lines within the translucent stone.

 Amethyst is a variety of quartz.
 What makes it purple, exactly?
 Amethyst is purple because of the gamma irradiation.
 That settles that, right?
 Well, mostly.
 Read more about the controversy of Amethyst that was sparked by social media.

 Aside from those previously mentioned, amethyst has some neat metaphysical properties.
+You might ask "what does amethyst do?"
 Amethyst is a calming and soothing stone that is capable of providing protection against more malicious hexes and curses.
 As a stone that deals with power within, amethyst is a great stone for correcting, or maintaining, the balance within you.
+Amethyst meaning:

 The properties of protection, balance, power from within, dreams, and it use during meditation are all wonderful and can apply to just about everyone.
 It is no surprise that the stone is loved by so many.